atb033/robotics-navigation-algorithms/README.md

 # Robotics Navigation Algorithms

-Python implementation of a few robotics navigation algorithm.
+Python implementation of a few robotics navigation algorithms.
 Check [this page](https://atb033.github.io/robotics-navigation-algorithms/) for the website version of this repo.

 In this repo, I'll be attempting to implement in Python a few robotics navigation algorithms that are currently supported in [Navigation2](https://navigation.ros.org/).
 The main inspiration for this project was this [awesome publication](https://arxiv.org/pdf/2307.15236.pdf) by the maintainers of Navigation2.